 When it was learned that Fr.
 Vittorio Gurisatti, C.S.F. (a Stigmatine priest) was to become the new pastor there was a movement in the parish by Fr.
 Bellini’s supporters to form an independent church and hire Fr.
 Bellini as the pastor.
 Dispite his ill treatment by a few, the vast majority of parishioners came to love the gentle Fr.
 Bellini.
 Fr.
 Bellini would never support this action nor would he ever return to Scranton.

 On Friday, September 11, 1908, Bishop Hoban met with the Stigmatine priests and representatives of the various factions of St. Lucy’s parish.
-By the end of the meeting an amicable settlement was insisted upon by Bishop Hoban and all agreed (though some did not like it) that Fr.
-Vittorio Gurisatti, C.S.F. would become the pastor of St. Lucy’s Parish.
+By the end of the meeting an amicable settlement was insisted upon by Bishop Hoban and all agreed (though some did not like it) that a new pastor would come to St. Lucy’s Parish.
 For his installation as the eighth pastor of St. Lucy’s Church, a platoon of 10 policemen was stationed nearby just in case they were needed.
 To everyone’s great relief their services were not required.

 A few parishioners did leave St. Lucy’s parish.
 Others pulled their children out of the parish school.
 A few joined other non-Catholic denominations.